Richard Ungewitter: Career

 Ungewitter founded his first organization, the Vereinigung für hygienische, ethische und ästhetische Kultur (Society for Hygienic, Ethical and Esthetic Culture) in Stuttgart around 1906.
 In 1907 Ungewitter founded the Loge des aufsteigenden Lebens (Lodge of Ascending Life or Rising Life), to which according to his statement on June 17, 1912, more than 800 people belonged.
 It may have been the first nationwide nudist organization in Germany.
 In its regular publication Vertrauliche Mitteilungen (Confidential Reports), members advocated naked bathing free of embarrassment, nudity without being disturbed, and to some extent, long-distance nude hiking.
 In 1914 the name of the lodge was changed to Treubund für aufsteigendes Leben (Brotherhood or Loyalty Club for Ascending Life, abbreviated Tefal).

 In 1923, Ungewitter, who dominated the organization, obtained an amendment to its constitution introducing a commitment to "racial hygiene" (völkisch eugenics) and also requiring a commitment to a political party.
 Many members objected to the alignment with eugenics, and large numbers therefore left the organization, which subsequently waned in importance.
 However, the move toward eugenics did not constitute an essential change in his theories.
 As early as 1910, he had written in Nacktheit und Kultur:

 He was specifically anti-Semitic, and was also associated with the völkisch journal Die Ostara.
 Ungewitter was unusual among naturists in making a close connection between nudism, marriage, and racialism, and advocated compulsory nudity (nude exercises three times a day) together with vegetarianism.
 In 1919 he had edited Der Zusammenbruch: Deutschlands Wiedergeburt durch Blut und Eisen, which lays out a program for Germany's recovery from the defeat of World War I in which compulsory nudity is an element.

 Ungewitter was also notably anti-feminist, arguing that girls should be educated only in things that would equip them to run a household and that they should be required to undergo a year's service including physical exercise, and notably hostile toward the rich, whom he attacked for "status arrogance" that extended to preferring fashionable ailments to health.

 After the Nazis came to power, Ungewitter did not find the expected support for his ideas.
 There was an initial crackdown on nudists in 1933, then those who advocated recreational nudity were accommodated, but Ungewitter, with his pronounced anti-urbanism and advocacy of rural naturist settlements (at least two Tefal settlements existed by the mid-1920s), was forced out.
 In 1938 he was sidelined with an honorary post.
 He died in Stuttgart in December 1958, on the evening before his 89th birthday.

+Vegetarianism

+Ungewitter became a vegetarian for health reasons and credited the diet with healing a rash on his face.
+His diet became more restricted over time as he removed eggs, milk and all cooked food from his diet.
+As a Rohkostler (raw foodist) he only consumed raw plant foods.
+He performed gymnastic exercises and worked nude at his desk, believing that clothing prevented expulsion of autotoxins from the body.